Sombeyyy/sombeyyy/README.md

 # 👨‍💻 Welcome to my GitHub profile! 🚀

-I'm an IT apprentice with a string passion for all things tech.
+I'm an IT apprentice with a strong passion for all things tech.
 I'm on a mission to automate the world! 🌍⚡️ My **specialty**?
 Automating everything I can with tools like **Docker**, **Ansible**, and **Terraform**.
 If it can be automated, it **will** be! 😉